rust-lang/nomicon/src/subtyping.md

    |                      expected `&'static str`, found struct `&'b str`
 ```

-This is over-restrictive.
-In this case, what we want is to accept any type that lives *at least as long* as `'b`.
+This would be rather unfortunate.
+In this case,
+what we want is to accept any type that lives *at least as long* as `'b`.
 Let's try using subtyping with our lifetimes.

-Let's define a lifetime to have the a simple set of requirements: `'a` defines a region of code in which a value will be alive.
+Let's define a lifetime to have the a simple set of requirements:
+`'a` defines a region of code in which a value will be alive.
 Now that we have a defined set of requirements for lifetimes, we can define how they relate to each other.
 `'a: 'b` if and only if `'a` defines a region of code that **completely contains** `'b`.